nicoleslaw/iterative-writing/Process.md

 ## Writing in public

 Share the work as you go.
+No map necessary.

 * Get over your fear of looking foolish.
 Embrace the mess.
 * Pay attention and take notes.
 Everything is an idea.